ravgotrasahil/ravgotrasahil-github.io/teaching/r/rxntime/rxntime.md

 So according to the model, we'd predict these scenes to be 137.6 ms longer than baseline.

-For reasons that will become clean in a moment, we refer to the Littered and FarAway coefficients as the "main effects" of the model.
+For reasons that will become clear in a moment, we refer to the Littered and FarAway coefficients as the "main effects" of the model.

 ### Interactions